Barlow and Chambers execution: Trial

-Their trial started 17 July 1985 at the High Court of Penang.
+Their trial started on 17 July 1985 at the High Court of Penang.
 The trial opened with both men claiming the drugs found in the maroon suitcase belonged to the other.
 Chambers was represented at the trial by Rasiah Rajasingham and Barlow by Karpal Singh.

 Chambers remained handcuffed through the trial.
 Barlow was not cuffed but used crutches due to a groin injury.
 The arresting officer testified that he saw Barlow holding the maroon suitcase and shivering while waiting to board the plane.
 The court heard that Chambers had acknowledged ownership of the suitcase two days after the arrest.
 Chambers testified in court that he didn't know about the drugs in the case, and that Barlow had also used the case.
 Chambers also testified that Barlow had attempted to bribe a policeman at the airport when the drugs were discovered.

 On 23 July the judge rejected Singh's attempt to have Rajasingham disqualified on grounds that he had received confidential information from Barlow in the nine months before the trial when he acted for both of the accused.
-The trial concluded 24 July and both men were found guilty.
+The trial concluded on 24 July and both men were found guilty.
 The trial judge deferred pronouncing sentence for a week to enable lawyers of the two men to prepare submissions to him which might be used in an appeal to the Supreme Court of Malaysia, and to hear submissions on behalf of Barlow that he should be allowed to return to Australia immediately for an operation on his leg.
 The prosecutors surmised that as they had arrived, stayed, and were leaving together, they had a common purpose of trafficking drugs.

 On 1 August 1985 Barlow and Chambers attended their sentencing hearing to learn they had received the death sentence by hanging.

 Police and legal sources confirmed that Chambers at least was the victim of an informer.
-Prior to his arrest three or four Penang drug dealers had been detained and interrogated about Chambers' movements.
+Prior to his arrest three or four Penang drug dealers had been detained and interrogated about Chambers's movements.
 The informers' evidence was kept secret at the trial.
 The drug habits of Barlow and Chambers were likewise not mentioned at the trial as it would have prejudiced their cases, and exposed the heroin trade inside Malaysian prisons.